day0market/pyalgotrader/docs/cta_strategy.md

 ### Loading Historical Data

-Responsible for loading historical data corresponding to species，roughly has4Steps：
+Responsible for loading historical data corresponding to species, roughly has4Steps：
-- The different data types，DividedKWire mode andTickmode；
+- The different data types, DividedKWire mode andTickmode；
-- byselect().where()method，Conditionally select data from the database，Which includes screening criteria：vt_symbol、 Backtesting Start Date、Backtesting end date、KLine cycle（KOffline Mode）；
+- byselect().where()method, Conditionally select data from the database, Which includes screening criteria：vt_symbol、 Backtesting Start Date、Backtesting end date、KLine cycle（KOffline Mode）；
 - order_by(DbBarData.datetime)It represents the data to be loaded chronologically；
-- Loading data is carried out in an iterative manner，The final data is storedself.history_data。
+- Loading data is carried out in an iterative manner, The final data is storedself.history_data.

 ```
     def load_data(self):